gtRZync/local-chat/README.md

 #### **Chatting**

 1. After login, you'll see the **Chat List** view
+   - Connected users automatically appear in your contact list
+   - Contacts are loaded from your conversation history
-2. Select a contact to start chatting
+2. **Select a contact** to open the conversation
+   - Past messages are automatically loaded and displayed
+   - Messages are sorted chronologically
-3. Type your message and click the send button
+3. **Type your message** and click the send button
-4. Messages appear in real-time!
+   - Messages appear in real-time!
+   - Sent messages appear on the right (blue), received on the left (gray)
+   - All messages are automatically saved to the database
+4. **Navigate back** using the back arrow to return to the chat list

+#### **Home Screen Features**

+- **Drag the Chat icon** - Click and drag the app icon around the home screen
+- **Click the icon** - Tap (without dragging) to launch the chat app
+- **Live clock** - Real-time clock display on the home screen

 ---